Spring is a PRI stewardship initiative for nature, addressing the systemic risks of biodiversity loss to protect the long-term interests of investors.

 For more information on responsible political engagement, please visit PRI’s dedicated page.

-PRI staff will be responsible for designing, coordinating and leading the initiative, and they are supported by two voluntary advisory bodies:
+The PRI executive is responsible for designing, coordinating and leading the initiative, and they are supported by two voluntary advisory bodies:

 • Signatory advisory committee: a group of 18 PRI signatories with strong experience in stewardship and addressing nature-related issues.
 This group provides strategic advice about the initiative to the PRI.